-Standard care necessitates the assessment and management of individual needs, including psychological and social support.26 The requirement for this support is evident, appropriate, and necessary right throughout the course of the disease, from diagnosis to the terminal phase, and beyond for remaining loved ones.^{26,28} This evidencebased guide aims to assist physiotherapists in identifying common psychological and mental health considerations in the management of plwMND and their carers.
-This knowledge will enable physiotherapists to adapt practice to meet the needs of plwMND and carers and positively impact their quality of life.
+Psychologists have become integral members of the MDTs and are able to provide important assessment and treatment skills.
+A multitude of physical and psychological sequelae exist for plwMND and their carers.
+Standard care necessitates the assessment and management of various individual needs, including psychological and social support.24 The requirement for this support is evident, appropriate, and necessary right throughout the course of the disease, from diagnosis to the terminal phase, and beyond for remaining loved ones.24,25 This evidence-based guide aims to assist psychologists in identifying common psychological and mental health considerations in the management of plwMND and their carers.
+This knowledge will enable psychologists to adapt practice to meet the needs of plwMND and carers and positively impact their quality of life.